 What did 2018 teach us in the marketing agency space?
+What is the future outlook for agency owners?
 What challenges are we facing and what trajectory is the industry headed in 2019?

 As the year closes out, we surveyed our entire tribe of agencies across 24 countries globally.
 We’ve analyzed the data from our study, did some additional research and combined it all with anecdotal information we’re hearing in our mastermind and coaching sessions to bring you a complete collection of information so you can own 2019 with some great insight as well as clarity for the year ahead.

-To those agencies who participated in our study, thank you for your taking the time to share your valuable experience and wisdom.
+To those agencies who participated in our study, thank you for your taking the time to share your valuable experience and wisdom and providing us a future outlook for the year ahead.
 If you weren’t asked to participate this time, but have something to share please comment below.
 We read and respond to every comment and inquiry, and we love hearing from agencies of all sizes in all parts of the world.